Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 ## Content
 ### From adgenda (seeking input)
+- Grattitude: MMV - the marketing meta view; best high level vatage point so far!
-- Agreements around 'the meta'; whos doing what at the 'epic level'.
+- Agreements around 'the meta'; whos doing what at the 'epic level' (and why!)
-	- What is driving us? e.g. is marketing driving activities or are activities driving marketing?
+	- What is driving us? e.g. is marketing driving operations or are operations driving marketing?
 		- Theres probably syntropy between these elements - and probably other elements at play!
-	- What constraints we need to set on how and when will be done?
+	- What constraints do we need to set on how and when will be done?

 ### Intention
-- Grattitude: MMV - the marketing
-- Divergent: reflection
+- Divergent: reflection on the big picture
-- Convergent: decisions
+- Convergent: decisions on doma

 ### Talking
 - Breathe first, turns/circle or listening stick